contentful/contentful.java/README.md

         .all();
 ```

-The above snippet will fetch the first _23_ Entries, ordered by newest-to-oldest creation day.
+The above snippet will fetch the first _23_ Entries, sorted by creation date with the latest ones on top.

-[Sync](#sync) is used to fetch all entries in one call and to get only changed Resources in following calls.
+[Sync](#sync) is used to fetch all entries in a single call and to get only changed Resources in following calls.

 Preview
 -------